wp-plugins/wp-copysafe-web/readme.txt

 == Changelog ==

+= 0.8 =
+* Added allowance for Firefox 20 and later

 = 0.7 =
 * Added option to manually set image width and height.
 * If image size is not set then the filename dimensions are used.